Murmuration-Labs/AI-trust-safety/README.md

 ## Introduction

-The rise of generative AI tools has brought about a new set of content abuse problems for the services that create text, images, video, and audio content using artificial intelligence, and the platforms that host this content.
+The rise of generative AI tools has brought about a new set of content abuse problems for the creators and services that create text, images, video, and audio content using artificial intelligence, and the platforms that host this content.

 While the underlying AI technology is relatively new, the discipline of Trust & Safety has developed over the years a wealth of knowledge and experience about identifying and mitigating risks related to problematic types of content.